Get to Know Felix Hug. What gets him Excited, his Favourite Photos & Top Tips for Stock Photographers

 Don’t do it.
 Its a heart breaking business. 😉 I guess the motive has to be clear when you start doing it.
 Why are you doing it?
 If you want to make this a full time affair, then you better work 24/7, shoot loads of people and have a back up plan.
 Better is not to do it as a full time business but as a supplement to what you do already.

-The good thing about Stock is you can always plug it in when you have time and can leave it again, when you do something else.
+The good thing about stock photography is you can always plug it in when you have time and can leave it again, when you do something else.
 The other thing I like about it is that you can do whatever you want and come up with your own topics and ideas.
 Its a great way to try a few things, while hopefully still selling some images.

 You can check out more of Felix’s work here where it is all available for purchase and use in your next campaign.